Executive Staff

 She is a volunteer for Seedling Mentor Program and an alumnus of the University of Missouri Journalism School and Texas State, where she earned her Master of Public Administration.

-Executive Vice President, Chief Financial & Risk Officer - Catherine Walker joined CapMetro in 2021 and is responsible for the financial planning, budgeting and accounting functions, the IT department, risk management, grants administration, the Transit Store, treasury and investments.
+Executive Vice President, Chief Financial & Risk Officer - Catherine Walker joined CapMetro in 2021 and is responsible for the financial planning, budgeting and accounting functions, the IT department, risk management, treasury, investments, fare programs, grants administration, and the Transit Store.

 Catherine has more than 20 years of experience in finance and operations leadership roles, the majority of her career spent in the private sector.
 She has a Master’s of Business Administration from Northwestern University’s Kellogg School of Management, a B.S. in Business Economics and Public Policy, and a B.A. in Spanish, both from Indiana University.
 Catherine is also a Six Sigma Black Belt.

-Catherine lives in Austin and spends her free time with her husband and three young children camping in state and national parks and golfing.
-She has served on the Board for YMCA of Austin since 2019 and is active with her local Cub Scout Pack.
+Catherine lives in Austin and spends her free time with her three super active children at wrestling tournaments, soccer matches, golfing as a family, and camping.
+She has served on the Board for YMCA of Austin since 2019 and is active with her children’s Cub Scout Pack.

 Simmons is a two-time graduate of the University of Miami, earning a bachelor’s degree in politics and public affairs and a master’s of public administration.
 Ever a life-long learner, she has achieved certifications in human resources, project management and public finance.